Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 Indeed

-Indeed's GIS listing count (~8,000) is lower than LinkedIn's headline number but arguably more accurate.
-Advanced search supports location with radius, salary estimate, job type, remote work, date posted, experience level, education level, and a useful "Posted by" filter that distinguishes direct employer posts from staffing agencies.
-Indeed is the most aggressive on salary transparency: when employers do not provide a range, Indeed adds its own salary estimate to every listing.
+Indeed's GIS listing count (~8,000) is lower than LinkedIn's headline number but more honest.
+The "Posted by" filter is the single most useful feature on any general board—it lets you hide staffing agency posts and see only direct employer listings, which cuts the noise dramatically.
+Indeed is also the most aggressive on salary transparency: when employers do not provide a range, Indeed adds its own estimate to every listing.
 The platform reports an average GIS Analyst salary of ~$71,464/year based on hundreds of data points.
-The main pain point is staffing agency spam—the same position may appear multiple times from different agencies.
+The main pain point is staffing agency spam—the same position may appear three or four times from different agencies.
 Sponsored listings (paid by employers) dominate the top of results and are not always the freshest.
+Sort by date, not relevance, to see what is actually new.
+Of the three general boards, Indeed is the most underrated for GIS searches—the "Posted by" filter alone makes it more useful than LinkedIn for most people.

 Strengths: Salary on every listing, "Posted by" filter, company reviews, 300M+ monthly visitors, completely free.